-The rest of the valvetrain and cylinder head information was covered in more detail during our previous article about the high-flowing Brodix BD2300 heads that were massaged by Frankenstein Racing Heads.
-The BD2300 heads come as a bare casting, so they require some extra port work to fit the need of a particular application.
-The heads received all the best goodies from the Manley catalog, including a set of titanium 2.225 intake, and 1.615 sized exhaust valves.
+The rest of the valvetrain and cylinder head information was covered in more detail during our previous article about the high-flowing Brodix heads that were massaged by Frankenstein Racing Heads.
+The heads come as a bare casting, so they require some extra port work to fit the need of a particular application.
+The heads received all the best goodies from the Manley catalog, including a set of titanium intake and exhaust valves.
 To help control the valves, Manley’s Nextek lightweight dual valvesprings were added to the valvetrain.
 Finalizing everything on the heads are the Jesel 1.8:1 rocker arms that use full bodies, needle-bearings, and steel ball adjusters, all in the name of strength.

 The intake manifold that will sit on top of the Evil 8.5 mill will be one of Morris’ own billet creations that will work with a 105mm Wilson Manifolds throttle body.
 Feeding the fuel into the intake will be a set of Billet Atomizer 225 pound injectors.
 Based on what he has done with previous motors and intakes, this particular design should do well on the Brodix-based engine.